dnglee/RelevantResearchAI/README.md

 Things to know before running:
 - Once you run the main.py file, it will locally download the model from the Hugging Face Hub and load the model to your computers local memory (if you have GPU it will use it, else if will use your RAM)

+Disclamer: The projects goal is for learning purposes, it is up to your own descretion if pulled.